 Then, in 2016, I joined the lab of Christian Frezza at Uni.
 Of Cambridge as part of the mass spectrometry team before becoming the lab manager and microscopist.
 When the lab moved out of the country I joined Prof. Paul Lehner’s team in CITIID and am continuing my RMS diploma here.

-The 2023 Annual General Meeting of the Early Career Committee of the Royal Microscopical Society took place on Monday 3 July during the Early Career Symposium at mmc2023.
+The 2024 Annual General Meeting of the Early Career Committee of the Royal Microscopical Society will take place on Wednesday 2 October 2024 during the Microscopy: Advances, Innovation, Impact 2024 Meeting.

 All the Society’s AGMs are free to attend for both members and non-members.